coenwerem/equidexflow/README.md

 ```

 > [!TIP]
-> `--torch-backend=auto` inspects the host for an NVIDIA driver and picks the matching CUDA wheel; on a machine with no NVIDIA GPU it falls back to the CPU wheel automatically.
+> `--torch-backend=auto` inspects the host for an NVIDIA driver and picks the matching CUDA wheel.
+On a machine with no NVIDIA GPU it falls back to the CPU wheel automatically.
 Pass `--torch-backend=cpu` explicitly to force the CPU build (smaller download, no `nvidia-cublas-cu12` / `nvidia-cudnn-cu12` / etc. pulled in as transitive deps).
 On older `uv` versions without `--torch-backend`, the equivalent is `uv pip install --index-strategy unsafe-best-match --extra-index-url https://download.pytorch.org/whl/cpu -e ".[demo]"`.

 Or call the model directly from Python (pure inference):